yalematta/WomenWhoCode/README.md

     * [X] What skill-set level would you say you are currently: Advanced technical 3+, Intermediate technical 1-3 years, Beginner technical under 1 year, other (will be text box)
-* [ ] Member will be taken to a view where they can click an option to create an account via github oauth or with email
+* [X] Member will be taken to a view where they can click an option to create an account via github oauth or with email
   * [X] When a member clicks on sign up with email, render a view so a member can sign up with email, persist on the server via parse
-  * [ ] When a member clicks sign up with github, take member through github oauth sign up flow (https://developer.github.com/v3/oauth_authorizations/)
-    * [ ] On successful log in we will push the Member data and personalization data to server via parse
-    * [ ] get image url from user's github profile save it to image_url
   * member model will include a fullname, geo location, image_url, password, job description
   * personalization_details: user_id, answers (hash with key (question): values (array of answers submitted)) --- check if this is supported in parse.
 * After successful account creation, take user to profile preview: render user details, include image, password field (we may not need this), full name, job description field.
 Auto display whatever we have and leave what we don't have blank for the user to fill in.
-  * [ ] Add functionality so the user can upload their image
+  * [X] Add functionality so the user can upload their image
   * [X] Add functionality so the user can take a photo of themselves

 Timeline:
 * [X] Timeline is the first listview page/fragment the member is taken to after they confirm profile details, it will be the first tab in a 3 tab view.
 * [X] member will see a listview of posts
-* [ ] Member will see posts in priority based on location and interest based data:
-  * [ ] The timeline will be a listview and fragment
-  * [ ] Initial timeline details for each member will include posts (we'll prepop this based on user's personalization info and location settings)

 Posts (directly relates to timeline):
 * [X] Each item in the timeline view is a post that belongs to a feature or event.
   * [X] Persist a post model, post will include user_id, subscription_id,